About Paul Beskeen

 which is a bit of a giveaway as to my age.

-Another memory from that time was hiding behind a chair whenever the evil Dalek's appeared on the
+Another memory from that time was hiding behind a sofa whenever the evil Dalek's appeared on the

 BBC SciFi programme "Dr Who".
 Space was exciting and scary!
 Now and again I would get a bit of practical